asteroid-team/torch-audiomentations/README.md

 Audio data augmentation in PyTorch.
 Inspired by [audiomentations](https://github.com/iver56/audiomentations).

 * Supports CPU and GPU - speed is a priority
 * Supports batches of multichannel (or mono) audio
 * Transforms extend `nn.Module`, so they can be integrated as a part of a pytorch neural network model
 * Most transforms are differentiable
 * Three modes: `per_batch`, `per_example` and `per_channel`
 * Cross-platform compatibility
 * Permissive MIT license
-* High test coverage
+* Aiming for high test coverage

 # Setup